Down Duvet Guide Step 1 – Duvet Size

 We have found that most people want a duvet which is light but will still keep them warm.
 Down offers more insulation while taking up less space than feathers or alternative fillings, making it the perfect material for light, warm duvets.
 For this reason all of our duvets contain at least 90% down.

-Ticking is the outer layer of a duvet, the fabric which encases the down filling.
-Good ticking has to be strong and tight so that dust does not get in and feathers don’t stick out, while remaining soft and supple to ensure comfort and provide a great night’s sleep.
+The outer layer of a duvet is the fabric which encases the down filling.
+Good fabric has to be strong and tight so that dust doesn’t get in and feathers don’t stick out, while remaining soft and supple to ensure comfort and provide a great night’s sleep.

-We measure the quality of duvet ticking in Ne.
+We measure the quality of duvet fabric in Ne.
 An Ne value of 1 means that there are 840 yards of yarn in every pound; as the Ne value increases, the number of yards per pound of yarn increases proportionally.
-The denser the threading of ticking, the higher the Ne value and the more comfortable the duvet.
-In the interest of selling only the highest quality products, we only offer down duvets with ticking of at least Ne 60.
+The denser the fabric’s threading, the higher its Ne value and the more comfortable the duvet.
+In the interest of selling only the highest quality products, we only offer down duvets with fabric of at least Ne 60.

-Learn more about ticking and how its quality is measured.
+Learn more about fabric and how its quality is measured.

 We hope you have found this down duvet guide useful.
-You can browse our full range of duvets and filter according to your preferred size, tog rating, fill power and ticking here!
+You can browse our full range of duvets and filter according to your preferred size, tog rating, fill power and fabric quality here!